Saturday, September 5, 2020

 “Get your Christmas crackers!”
 Mr. Smith said to the other customers in the shop.
 “They’re going fast!
 Soon all the wedding chapels will be full.”

-Their shop became known as a magical place where romantic messages read by customers in the Christmas crackers proved true every time, even if there were a few bumps along the way.
+Their shop became known as a miraculous place where romantic messages read by customers in the Christmas crackers proved true every time, even if there were a few bumps along the way.

 “You can kiss me whenever you want,” Miss Thompson told Mr. Smith in front of their customers.
 “No mistletoe needed!”

-“I’d like a blizzard of kisses,” Mr. Smith replied.
+“I’d like a flurry of kisses,” Mr. Smith replied.
 He kissed her as the shop door opened and blew in snow from the latest storm.

 “My snowflake wishes have all come true, and so can yours,” Charlotte announced.